 These are my opinions and preferences of course.
 As a professional I have to work in situations that I may consider less than ideal.
 My main goal is to tell the story of your day whatever that story is, and however that story goes.
-These are just a few tips that I think might help pour a little icing on your wedding day or engagement session without me trying to control the flow of your day and being too hands on.
+These are just a few tips that I think might help pour a little icing on your wedding day or Lifestyle session without me trying to control the flow of your day and being hands on.

 I will be adding to this page as things pop into my mind over time.

 I love to shoot in soft light when we're outside.
 If the day is cloudy or overcast, I’m typically elated.
-Because I can’t control the weather, I try to control the time of an engagement session.
+Because I can’t control the weather, I try to control the time of a lifestyle session.
 I tend to shoot around the last hour and a half before sunset.
 If I’m completely honest, the hour and a half after sunrise would work well too, but it pains me to even admit this because I don’t love to get up that early at all!

 Consider having your ceremony within that last hour to hour and a half before sunset.
 The light is beautiful, trust me!
 If you can’t move your ceremony to this time (especially during the summer when the light stays up through the evening), consider taking some alone time with your spouse to walk the grounds of the venue around this time.
 The mood is typically one of romance, and the romantic light will stamp that mood.
 While many people will want to congratulate you and be in your presence, taking 15-30 minutes to breathe with the one you just said your vows to won’t hurt too much.
 In fact most people really enjoy the quick break to just love on each other.

 If you are having your ceremony outdoors in the daytime but under a tent, perhaps due to rain, consider leaving the overhead lights off if applicable.
 One light source (ambient, outside light) generally works best in these conditions.

 In many instances, the natural light pouring in from outside is best.
 If the room can be filled with natural light, I recommend turning off the lamps and overhead light when possible, and letting that soft light from outside shine through.